CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/07-modeling.md

 objectives:
 - Recognize tidy data.
 - Create logical model for simple relational data and represent it with Entity-Relation Diagrams.
-- Create and query a simple database in SQLite.
 - Understand and apply normal forms 1-3 to simple relational data.
 - Model many-to-one relationships.
 - Model many-to-many relations through a link table.